Binaretech/classroom-main/readme.md

 go run ./cmd/service
 ```

-Dockefile and docker-compose files are availables for development to mount a container with the running service and a Redis container with its canonical port exposed to the host for debug purposes.
+Dockefile and docker-compose files are availables for development to mount containers with the running service, `Postgres` and `Redis` with its canonical port exposed to the host for debug purposes.
+A `MinIO` container will be mount to act as a S3 storage.
 In addition every change to the code will be live reloaded.
 Just run:

 ```bash
 docker-compose up -d